Mother Meera: Life account

 Mother Meera allegedly had her first samādhi, a state of complete spiritual absorption, at the age of six, which lasted for a whole day.
 Her uncle Bulgur Venkat Reddy met her for the first time when she was 11 years old and recognized her as the girl of his visions.
 He became convinced that she was the divine mother, and he took her under his wing.
 In 1974, he first brought her to the Sri Aurobindo Ashram in Pondicherry, of which he was a member.
 A few months later, he took her to a girls' school, where she stayed for about two years.

 In 1976, she returned to Pondicherry.
 There she met the first visitors from the West and began giving darshan.
-In 1979, she was invited by her first followers to Montreal, Canada, where she gave darshan at larger audiences and returned several times.
-In 1981, she visited Germany, where she settled a year later and married a German.
+In 1979, she was invited by her first followers to Montreal, Canada, where she gave darshan to larger audiences.
+She returned there several times.
+In 1981, she visited Germany, and a year later, she settled there and married a German.
 Uncle Reddy died in 1985 and was buried in the local cemetery in Dornburg-Thalheim, Hesse.
 She currently gives darshan at the "Waldecker Hof," the former outbuilding of Schaumburg Castle in Balduinstein, which has been converted into a hotel.

 Activities

-Mother Meera receives many thousands of visitors for darshan, which takes place in silence.
-During darshan, she touches the visitors on the temples and then looks into their eyes.
+Mother Meera receives thousands of visitors for darshan, which takes place in silence.
+During darshan, she touches visitors on the temples and then looks into their eyes.
 She does not give lectures.

-According to her teachings, her task is to bring down the Paramatman light (explained as the "light of the highest Self").
-One can open oneself to this light through japa, the mental repetition of a divine name or mantra.
-This can be done quite informally.
-Her teachings belong to bhakti, the path of loving, emotional devotion to the Divine, in which she embraces all names and forms of God.
+According to her teachings, her task is to bring down the Paramatman light (described as the "light of the highest Self").
+According to her teachings, one can open oneself to this light through japa, the mental repetition of a divine name or mantra.
+This practice can be done informally.
+Her teachings are associated with bhakti, the path of loving, emotional devotion to the Divine, in which she embraces all names and forms of God.